fragtheboy/fragtheboy/README.md

             },
             'Learning Ruby and Rails these days'],
           },
-         'darkSecret':['Cometitive Coding Using Java, C/Cpp',
+         'whatHeDoes':['Fullstack Developer',
-                       'Interns/ Freelances',
+                       'Researching on Bioinfo for his ML infatuation', 'Interns/ Freelances',
-                       'Lives in the blue',
+                       'Cometitive Coding Using Java, C/Cpp']
-                       'Have a secret relationship with UNIX systems'], 'whatHeDoes':['fullstack developer',
+          'darkSecrets':['Has a crush on UNIX systems, wishes to get in a relationship with kernel development', 'secretly grasping web3 technologies',
-                       'researching on Bioinfo for his ML infatuation', 'secretly learning web3 technologies']
+                        'Lives in the blue']

       });
     else reject({status:404});